Hagrup Haukland

-Hagrup Haukland is a retired Norwegian army officer.
+Hagrup Johan Halgrim Haukland (3 January 1941 - 20 May 2024) was a retired Norwegian army officer.
 In 1995 he was a sector commander for the United Nations Protection Force (UNPROFOR) in Bosnia heading 6,000 multinational troops including the 400 soldiers who witnessed the Srebrenica Massacre.
 After his military career he headed the Sri Lanka Monitoring Mission.

 Aiding escapees in Lebanon

 Haukland served as battalion commander with the United Nations Interim Force in Lebanon (UNIFIL) from May 1992 to May 1993.
 In September 1992 he aided two men who had escaped from the Khiam detention center in Lebanon where Haukland believed torture took place.
 The escapees were transported out of southern Lebanon in a UN-marked armoured personnel carrier and dressed in Norwegian military uniforms with UNIFIL insignia.
 The UN convoy passed through checkpoints set up by Israeli forces.